 The main material components of the construction works would be logs/root balls, rock, geotextile and plants.
-The exact volume of materials is not known and will be confirmed as part of detailed design.
+The exact volume of materials is not known.

 2.4.2 Plant and Equipment

 A range of plant and equipment would be utilised on the project, these would include: